Skip to main content

 Shanghai, China

-Taian Table holds three Michelin stars in 2024 and 2025, a Black Pearl Diamond, and a place on La Liste's global ranking with 91.5 points — making it one of Shanghai's most decorated fine-dining addresses.
+Taian Table holds three Michelin stars through the 2026 Michelin Shanghai guide, a Black Pearl Diamond, a place on La Liste's global ranking with 91.5 points, making it one of Shanghai's most decorated fine-dining addresses.
 Chef Christiaan Stoop's Modern European tasting menu format occupies a quiet residential lane in Changning, a location that underscores the restaurant's deliberately understated positioning within China's most competitive dining city.

 Kyoto, Japan